flowershow/flowershow-app/blog/markdown-fidelity.md

 date: 2025-11-04
 ---

-Markdown isn't just a formatting language — it's a philosophy.

 When we created **Flowershow**, our mission was simple:

 > Let people publish beautiful, fast websites directly from Markdown — without changing how they write.